Last Updated on October 14, 2021 by Anna Grigoryan

 If you do not stay on top of your invoices, it can hurt your cash flow and affect the entire business.
 Ensure that you track all your late invoices, unpaid invoices, and paid invoices during monthly/weekly bookkeeping activities.

-Staying on top of your invoices will allow you to prevent your clients from ordering any new products or materials from you before they pay their previous invoice.
+Staying on top of your invoices will allow you to prevent your clients from ordering any new products or materials from you before they pay their previous invoices.
 One of the great options to make sure your clients pay in time is to add a late payment fee to each invoice.

 5. Dedicate Time Each Week For Bookkeeping